-It sounds like a really extreme treatment for a common condition, but thousands of people around the world swear by bleach baths to manage their eczema.
+It sounds like a really extreme treatment for a common condition.
+But thousands of people around the world swear by bleach baths to manage their eczema.

-People with eczema are more prone than most to skin infections, as their protective skin barrier is not as robust as others; it can let bacteria or yeasts flourish, causing more damage as well as pain and itchiness.
+People with eczema are more prone than most to skin infections, as their protective skin barrier is not as robust as others.
+It can let bacteria or yeasts flourish, causing more damage as well as pain and itchiness.